Protection Through Planning

 - Establishing a Miller Trust (also known as a “QIT” or Qualified Income Trust) for Medicaid income eligibility

 - Protecting the family home or farm from the Medicaid Estate Recovery Program (MERP)

 - Drafting and preparing a Ladybird Deed or Transfer on Death Deed to avoid probate and avoid MERP

-Ideally, we want to work with families so that elder members can ‘age in place’ for as long as possible as opposed to a nursing home or assisted living.
-If nursing home is a necessity, we want to ensure that all assets are preserved to the greatest extent allowed by the law.
+Ideally, I want to work with families so that elder members can ‘age in place’ for as long as possible as opposed to a nursing home or assisted living.
+If nursing home is a necessity, I want to ensure that all assets are preserved to the greatest extent allowed by the law.